jiyong-park/jiyong-park.github.io/_pages/research.md

 2. “The New Wave of Automation?
 Information Technology, Industrial Robot, and Employment in US Manufacturing” with Sungho Eun and Byungtae Lee (KAIST)
 3. “Automating Knowledge-Intensive Tasks: An Empirical Analysis of Software Development Automation”
 4. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach” with Jongho Kim (KAIST)
-5. “Consumer Reactions to Data Breach: An Empirical Analysis of Individual Mobile Usage Patterns Responding to a Large-Scale Data Breach” with Nakyung Kyung, Byungtae Lee (KAIST) and Juhee Kwon (CityU HK)
+5. “An Empirical Analysis of Consumer Reactions to a Data Breach in E-Commerce: Evidence from a Large-Scale Natural Experiment” with Nakyung Kyung, Byungtae Lee (KAIST) and Juhee Kwon (CityU HK)
 6. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding” with Keongtae Kim (CUHK)
 7. “Externality of Digital Market Efficiency: An Empirical Analysis of Bilateral Reviews in Sharing Economy and Gentrification,” with Young Kwark, Kyung Sung Jung (U. Florida) and Juhee Kwon (CityU HK)